tripsolutions/py-liant/README.md

 ```

 Once SQLAlchemy's base class is patched using
-[patch_sqlalchemy_base_class](#patchsqlalchemybaseclass) all model instances get
+[patch_sqlalchemy_base_class](#patchsqlalchemybaseclass), all model instances get
 a method that can be used to apply patches.
 This can be used directly but most
 of the time, if you use [CRUDView](#crudview) and/or
 [CatchallView](#catchallview), you won't have to.

 The method will apply changes in any depth required.
 It converts the data types
 based on metadata extracted from SQLAlchemy.
 It handles relationships, both
 collections and instances, by tracking and comparing the primary keys provided in JSON.
 Where needed it will add new instances.

 For an object without relationships it applies the values from `data` to their
 corresponding column properties in `obj`.
 No property values are overwritten
 unless specified in the `data` object.

-If an object has relationships the `data` object can drill down into them.
+If an object has relationships, the `data` object can drill down into them.
 For
 collection relationships the `apply_changes` method expects all objects to be
 provided in the corresponding array, at a minimum with their primary key
 present.
 If a member of the array does not provide a primary key it is presumed